-Note: Reimbursement will be limited to SAMBA's cost had you used a participating pharmacy minus the copayments described on page 51.
+Note: Reimbursement will be limited to SAMBA's cost had you used a participating pharmacy minus the copayments discribed on page 52.

-- By mail The Plan will send you information on the Medco Health Home Delivery Service: - 1.
-Ask your doctor to give you a new prescription for up to a 90-day supply of your regular medication plus refills, if appropriate; - 2.
-Complete the patient profile questionnaire the first time you order under the program; and - 3.
-Complete a mail order envelope, enclose your prescriptions, and mail them along with the required copayment for each prescription or refill to:
+- By mail - The Plan will send you information on Medco By Mail:

+1. Ask your doctor to give you a new prescription for up to a 90-day supply of your regular medication plus refills, if appropriate;

+2. Complete the patient profile questionnaire the first time you order under the program; and

+3. Complete a mail order envelope, enclose your prescriptions, and mail them along with the required copayment for each prescription or refill to:

+Medco

-Medco Health Home Delivery Pharmacy Service P. O. Box 2201 Pittsburgh, PA 15230-2201
+Pittsburgh, PA 15230-2201

-You must pay your share of the cost by check, money order, VISA, Discover, or MasterCard (complete the space provided on the order envelope to use your charge card).
+Your must pay your share of the cost by check, money order, VISA, Discover, or MasterCard (complete the space provided on the order envelope to use your charge card).

 You will receive forms for refills and future prescription orders each time you receive drugs or supplies under the Program.
-In the meantime, if you have any questions about a particular drug or a prescription, and to request your first order forms, you may call 1-800/283-3478 toll-free.
-Customer service is available 7 days a week, 24 hours a day.
+In the meantime, if you have questions about a particular drug or a prescription, and to request your first order forms, you may call 1-800/283-3478 toll-free.
+Customer service is available 7 days a week, 24 hours a day (except Thanksgiving and Christmas).
+You may also download order forms from www.medco.com.

-Under the High Option, if Medicare Part B is your primary payer, the Plan will reduce the required copayment amount for purchases made through the Medco Health Home Delivery Service.
-See page 51 for copayment amounts.
+Under the High Option, if Medicare Part B or Part D is your primary payer, the Plan will reduce the required copayment amount for purchases made through Medco By Mail.
+See page 52 for copayment amounts.